niklashedstrom/EDAF50_Project/README.md

 # EDAF50_Project
-Projec in the course EDAF50
+Project in the course EDAF50

 Made by:
 + Niklas Hedström, `dat15nhe`